atmanihanan/Value-at-Risk/README.md

-\noindent where $\mu = \frac{W_0-\mathbb{E}[W] }{W_0}$ is the expected return on the portfolio for the target horizon. \\
+where $\mu = \frac{W_0-\mathbb{E}[W] }{W_0}$ is the expected return on the portfolio for the target horizon. \\
-\vspace{0.2cm}

 There are two main types of methods to estimate VaR: parametric methods and non-parametric methods.
 \\
-\subsubsection{Non-parametric methods}
+###Non-parametric methods
 Non-parametric methods for estimating Value at Risk (VaR), such as the historical method and some applications of the Monte Carlo method, provide a flexible approach without the need to specify a particular distribution of returns.
 The historical method relies simply on ranking past returns, offering ease of application.
 Its primary advantage lies in its intuitive nature and the fact that it does not require distributional assumptions.
 However, it may lack precision, especially when market conditions change dramatically.

-\noindent The Monte Carlo method, while it can be used in a non-parametric manner, is often implemented with parametric mathematical models to simulate financial returns.
+ The Monte Carlo method, while it can be used in a non-parametric manner, is often implemented with parametric mathematical models to simulate financial returns.
 The advantage of the Monte Carlo method lies in its flexibility to model complex scenarios, but it can be sensitive to the correct specification of the underlying model.
 Additionally, it may be computationally and resource-intensive.

-\noindent In summary, non-parametric methods offer an alternative to parametric methods, avoiding strict distributional assumptions.
+ In summary, non-parametric methods offer an alternative to parametric methods, avoiding strict distributional assumptions.
 However, they may be sensitive to past market conditions, lack precision in unexpected situations, and the Monte Carlo method may require meticulous model management to ensure reliable results, making it more complex.
 \subsubsection{Parametric method}
 The parametric method for estimating Value at Risk (VaR) relies on the mathematical modeling of financial returns by assuming a specific distribution.
 This method is a relatively simple approach, but its main drawback lies in the numerous assumptions it makes, particularly the assumption of normality in financial returns.
 This assumption posits that the fluctuations in returns follow a Gaussian distribution, which can be an overly simplified representation of the reality of financial markets.

-\noindent When returns do not adhere to a normal distribution, the parametric method can lead to biased VaR estimates.
+When returns do not adhere to a normal distribution, the parametric method can lead to biased VaR estimates.
 Financial markets often exhibit characteristics of heavy tails, meaning that extreme events occur more frequently than predicted by a normal distribution.
 By neglecting these heavy tails, the parametric method may underestimate the actual risk, especially during periods of increased volatility or financial crises.

-\noindent While the parametric method offers simplicity and ease of application, it is crucial to be aware of its limitations.
+While the parametric method offers simplicity and ease of application, it is crucial to be aware of its limitations.
 Investors and risk managers should exercise caution when using this approach, recognizing that market conditions may deviate significantly from the assumption of normality.
 \cite{6be28a69-688c-3823-bc28-6e115cee45cc}

-\subsection{Methods to Estimate the Cutoff Return and VaR}
+###Methods to Estimate the Cutoff Return and VaR

 In this section, we will model returns and VaR using both the normal distribution and the Student's t-distribution to compare the precision of VaR estimates.\\
 First, let's attempt to model the returns.\\